Rotterdam concert hall to admit coronavirus patients instead of Eurovision fans

 However, Ahoy saw its most anticipated event of the year scrapped two weeks ago, when the coronavirus pandemic forced the Eurovision song contest organizers to cancel an event that would have drawn tens of thousands of spectators in mid-May.

-Reporting by Bart Meijer; Editing by Gareth Jones
+Reporting by Bart Meijer; Editing by Gareth Jones and Andrew Heavens